-We will purify ribosomes on strains that contain only one of the bS21 homologs, so we will isolate ribosomes from cells lacking rpsU1 and rpsU3 (which contain only bS21-2), rpsU1 and rpsU2 (which contain only bS21-3), and rpsU2 and rpsU3 (which contain only bS21-1).
+We will purify ribosomes from strains that contain only one of the bS21 homologs, so we will isolate ribosomes from cells lacking rpsU1 and rpsU3 (which contain only bS21-2), cells lacking rpsU1 and rpsU2 (which contain only bS21-3), and cells lacking rpsU2 and rpsU3 (which contain only bS21-1).
 We will then use these in the PURExpress® Δ Ribosome Kit, along with a modified version of the provided template plasmid with the T7 promoter and our genes of interest.
 We will compare translation of pdpA to a control gene unaffected bS21-2, bfr, in a single reaction, expressing both proteins in one strain.
-This approach, which has been successfully utilized in other models, will eliminate variability in transcription-translation efficiency due to operating conditions (Ashara and Chong 2010).
+This approach, which has been successfully utilized in other models, will control for experimental variability in transcription-translation efficiency (Ashara and Chong 2010).
 We will analyze the proteins’ abundances using immunoblotting with antibodies specific to each protein.
-We expect to see more PdpA produced when using bS21-2 ribosomes than with the other sets of ribosomes.
+We expect to see more PdpA produced when using bS21-2 ribosomes than with the ribosomes containing other bS21 paralogs.
 If we do not find a difference in PdpA protein abundance between different ribosome populations, it is possible that there is another protein moderating the interaction between the 5´ UTR and bS21-2.
 To attempt to identify this protein, we can use two approaches: a biochemical approach and a genetic approach.
 For the biochemical method, we can use anti-VSV-G beads to purify VSV-G-tagged bS21-2 and associated proteins.
 We will then use mass spectrometry to identify which proteins are co-purified with bS21-2, as one of these proteins may be moderating the observed interaction with the pdpA transcript.
-For the genetic method, we will do a transposon mutagenesis experiment with the promoter and beginning of pdpA fused to lacZ (PpdpA-UTRpdpA-lacZ).
+For the genetic method, we will perform a transposon mutagenesis experiment with the promoter and beginning of pdpA fused to lacZ (PpdpA-UTRpdpA-lacZ).
 If we see a loss of lacZ expression, we will identify the gene that the transposon has inserted into and thereby find proteins necessary for the efficient translation of pdpA.
-Overall, these sets of experiments should provide significant insights into the mechanism that bS21-2 uses to regulate gene expression at the level of translation in F. tularensis.
+Together, these experiments should provide significant insights into the mechanism that bS21-2 uses to regulate gene expression at the level of translation in F. tularensis.

 3.2.
 Aim 2: Does bS1 play a role in daptomycin- and vancomycin-sensitivity of Staphylococcus aureus through alterations in cell wall structure?